 To date, we have not talked much about ciliated protozoa.
 These are a group of microbes characterized by the presence of hair-like extensions on their cell body called cilia.
 To help remedy this oversight, we will examine a genus of protozoa that are common within the rumen of ruminant animals, Isotricha.

-Click the image hotspots to learn more about this featured microbe.
+Click or hover over the top of the image hotspots to learn more about this featured microbe.

-This interactive image was created by Juan Fernando Cordero Llarena
+This interactive image was created by Maddie Henniger.

 For additional information, please contact Dr. Phillip Myer.

 Isotricha species are holotrich protozoa.
 This means they are ciliates and have tiny hair-like structures called cilia distributed around them and the cilia are of even length.
 Image courtesy of the USDA.